Get CactusVPN for $3.5/mo!

 CactusVPN is just the service you need.
 We secure your data with high-end encryption, and we offer access to highly-secure VPN protocols like SoftEther and OpenVPN.

-What’s more, we outfitted our service with a Kill Switch to make sure you’re never exposed on the web.
+What’s more, we offer access to user-friendly apps, we outfitted our service with a Kill Switch to make sure you’re never exposed on the web.
 Also, we offer reliable DNS leak protection, and we don’t store any user logs to properly protect your privacy.

 One of the best ways to stay safe online is to make sure you use a reliable antivirus/antimalware program on your device.
 It will help protect you from online threats – like malicious cookies, malware, viruses, spyware, adware, etc.